asalinas9/liri-node-app/README.md

 _Authentication Keys are stored in "keys.js", and its content its exported to the "liri.js" file._

-* The program makes a request to the Spotify API where we get a JSON object that includes everything we requested for; artist, song, preview link, and album.
+* The program makes a request to the Spotify API where we get a JSON object that includes everything we ask for; artist, song, preview link, and album.

 * The program also makes a request to the OMDb API by using the NPM module, where we also get a JSON object that includes everything we requested; title, year, IMDb rating, languague, among othe detais.